 The Solid Waste Management Program was established in 1992 to provide funding for solid waste disposal, recycling, and waste tire projects.
 The program is supported by the following funding sources: a $0.75 per ton landfill surcharge on municipal solid waste, a $0.25 per tire vehicle registration fee and principal and interest payments from past solid waste loans.
-SDCL 34A-6-85 provides that a minimum of 50 percent of the funds collected will be available for recycling projects each year.
+SDCL 34A-6-85 provides that the board shall provide a grant or loan preference for recycling projects.
 The Legislature appropriates the dedicated solid waste funds annually through the Governor's Omnibus bill.

 Eligible applicants include individuals, partnerships, limited liability companies, corporations, counties, cooperatives, municipalities, regional or state-wide planning agencies, federally recognized Indian tribes, or special purpose districts that have the authority to construct or operate solid waste, waste tire, or recycling facilities.